Stream massive point clouds over the web

 |1.83 GB||0.67 GB|

 Draco produces far better compression rates than general purposes algorithms like Gzip.

-The point cloud pipeline is written in C++ and makes use of every available CPU core, giving it a significant performance advantage.
+The point cloud pipeline is written in C++ and makes use of every available CPU core, resulting in a significant performance advantage.

-Its multithreaded architecture overlaps I/O and compute, and an out-of-core implementation allows it to scale to massive datasets.
+The multithreaded architecture overlaps I/O and compute, and an out-of-core implementation permits scaling for massive datasets.

 The point cloud CLI can process around 5 million points per second on average hardware for in-core paths.